Guqin: In popular culture

 The qin is also used in many classical Chinese novels, such as Cao Xueqin's Dream of the Red Chamber and various others.

-The qin is also used in many contemporary Chinese novels, notably the 2016 novel Mo Dao Zu Shi, as well as the 2019 live action series adaptation, The Untamed, in which the qin is used as a spiritual tool of protagonist Lan Wangji.
-Behind the scenes footage of production of the series revealed that several actors were given qin lessons prior to filming to prepare them for their roles as characters that played the instrument.
+The qin is also used in many contemporary Chinese novels, notably the 2016 novel Mo Dao Zu Shi, as well as the 2019 live-action series adaptation, The Untamed, in which the qin is used as a spiritual tool of protagonist Lan Wangji.
+Behind-the-scenes footage of the production of the series revealed that several actors were given qin lessons prior to filming to prepare them for their roles as characters that played the instrument.

 Electric guqin

 The electric guqin was first developed in the late 20th century by adding electric guitar–style magnetic pickups to a regular acoustic guqin, allowing the instrument to be amplified through an instrument amplifier or PA system.

 Related instruments

 The Japanese ichigenkin, a monochord zither, is believed to be derived from the qin.
 The qin handbook Lixing Yuanya (1618) includes some melodies for a one-string qin, and the Wuzhi Zhai Qinpu contains a picture and description of such an instrument.
 The modern ichigenkin apparently first appeared in Japan just after that time.
 However, the honkyoku (standard repertoire) of the ichigenkin today most closely resembles that of the shamisen.

 The Korean geomungo may also be related, albeit distantly.
 Korean literati wanted to play an instrument the way their Chinese counterparts played the qin.
 The repertoire was largely the geomungo parts for melodies played by the court orchestra.